STANDISH, Maine – Head Coach Rupert Lewis has announced the women's lacrosse recruiting Class of 2022.

 Community Service: Helped out at my church, coached youth basketball, and volunteered for special surfers

-Personal: Kaitlyn Eva Kiernan, daughter of Kathleen and Matthew Kiernan…Has two brothers, Riley and Colin.
+Personal: Kaitlyn Eva Kiernan, daughter of Kathleen and Matthew Kiernan…Has two siblings, Riley and Colin.

 Why Saint Joseph's?
 The amazing things I've heard about the nursing program, and the small campus!